 Its minerals include magnesium, zinc and copper which benefits were explained above.

-In addition, peppermint has antibacterial properties, eradicating bacteria which may enter the scalp.
+In addition, peppermint has antibacterial properties, eradicating bacteria which may enter your scalp.
 Thus, providing a conducive environment for hair to grow healthily.

-Rosmarinus officinalis, with its antioxidant properties, help to protect the hair and scalp from free radicals and improving circulation for healthy hair growth.
+Rosmarinus officinalis, with its antioxidant properties, help to protect your hair and scalp from free radicals and improving circulation for healthy hair growth.

 Whilst, its antibacterial properties gently cleanses hair, relieving irritated and dandruff-ridden scalps.